- Update your student's information - phone, email, emergency and health info, etc.

 Exploratory/elective fees (middle and high school)

 Certain exploratory/elective courses include additional fees.
 Fee schedules for middle and high school exploratory/elective courses are available with registration packets.
 Fee amounts will be finalized when official schedules are available in August.
-For more information, contact your child's school.
+Exploratory/elective fees cannot be waived regardless of free and reduced status.
+For more information, contact your child's school administrator or bookkeeper.

 Blue Valley offers fee-based programs including full-day and multi-age kindergarten and peer model programs.
 Contact Julie Bolton at (913) 239-4331 for more information.